Hi, I’m Nadia, welcome to my Best Humidifier Reviews blog.

 Cool Mist Humidifier

 I highly recommend the cool mist humidifier if you want a baby humidifier or to place one in the children’s room, because it poses less safety risks than the warm mist or steam humidifier.
-So how do you choose one then?
+So how do you choose the best cool mist humidifier then?

 Room size - The humidifier must have the capacity to humidify the area you want it to, so buy one with the capacity to suit your room size.